curationexperts-deprecated/ansible-hydra/provisioning/README.md

 This ansible project was created by Data Curation Experts and sponsored by Chemical Heritage Foundation.
 It builds a production-style hydra head on an Ubuntu 14.04 Amazon EC2 instance.

+To use this project, you must have Ansible installed.
+See http://docs.ansible.com/intro_installation.html for instructions.

 To create an ec2 instance:
 1. add your AWS credentials in the vars/main.yml files in the launch_ec2 and ec2 roles